imajirzl/recipe-recommendation/README.md

    ```http://localhost:8501/``` (for app.py)

    ```http://localhost:8502/``` (if running both apps simultaneously).
-4. Enter ingredients as input and press Enter.
-Make sure that it is comma separated.
+4. Enter ingredients as input from the dropdown.
+Users can type in an ingredient and press enter to continue with the next ingredient if the user intends to have multiple inputs.

-   Example: _"chicken,mozzarella"_